anilraje122/anilraje122/README.md

 ### Hello, I'm Anil 👋

-- 🔭 I’m currently working on DevOps and AWS
+- 🔭 I’m currently working as DevOps Engineer
 - 🌱 I’m currently learning MERN stack and Python
 - 📫 How to reach me: anilraje122@gmail.com
 <!-- - 💬 Ask me about my journey from system adminstrator to devops engineer -->